+Faculty/Staff members are at curbside to assist your child's arrival.
 Please form a single line of traffic in the drop-off lane by the curb for arrival and dismissal.
 A Faculty/Staff member will escort your child to and from the school.
 As a courtesy to other parents, please do not leave your car while in line as this causes traffic to back up.
-If your child has items to unpack, please use the travel lane and pull into a parking space.